ishiland/python-geosupport/geosupport/parsers/README.md

 All geocoding functions return the items in `all_wa1.py`.
-Addtionaly, each function returns the items in its associated filename.
+Additionally, each function returns the items in its associated filename.

 For more information on NYC Planning Geosupport COW's, see *APPENDIX 13: CHARACTER-ONLY WORK AREA LAYOUTS (COW)*: https://nycplanning.github.io/Geosupport-UPG/appendices/appendix13/.
 The documentation from this url was parsed using [bs4](https://www.crummy.com/software/BeautifulSoup/) to create all `python-geosupport` dictionaries w/comments.